-Repeat the directions several times in different patterns.
-The children may create new patterns.
+Repeat the directions several times in different orders to create new patterns.
+Allow the children to create patterns of their own.

 "My Favorite Season" Chart

 Read and discuss Gingerbread Boy's message.
 Remind children changes in the weather signal the seasons are changing.